greatpumpkinchase/greatpumpkinchase.com/src/pages/parents.md

 ## Additional Information

--   All Drivers must be mature adults and possess a clean driving record.
+-   All drivers must be over the age of 21 and possess a clean driving record.
 They will be instructed to exercise great caution and not exceed the speed limit at any time throughout the evening.
 -   Should any concern arise, you can find our Emergency Contact on the [contact page](/contact) of this website.
 -   Youth are welcome to carry their phones to stay in touch with parents.